HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 Another common reason for websites to fall in the bfcache ineligibility category is the use of the `cache-control: no-store` directive.
 This cache control header instructs the browser (and any intermediate caches) not to store a copy of the resource, ensuring that the content is fetched from the server on every request.

 {{ figure_markup(
-  caption="Percentage of mobile sites using cache-control:no-store",
+  caption="Percentage of sites using cache-control:no-store",
-  content="21.20%",
+  content="21%",
   classes="big-number",
   sheets_gid="389603749",
   sql_file="cls_animations.sql"
 )
 }}

-21.20% of mobile sites and 21.29% of desktop sites are using `cache-control:no-store`.
+21% of sites are using `cache-control:no-store`.
 That is a slight decrease from the 2022 report when this measure was about 22%.

 When bfcache was first introduced, it brought noticeable improvements to Core Web Vitals.
 Based on that, Chrome is gradually bringing bfcache to more sites that were previously ineligible due to the use of the Cache-Control: no-store header.
 This change aims to further improve site performance.